samspade21/vacasa-ha/README.md

 2. Search for "Vacasa" and select it.
 3. Enter your Vacasa username (email) and password.
 4. Set the refresh interval (default: 8 hours).
-5. (Optional) Configure default check-in time (default: 16:00:00 / 4 PM).
-6. (Optional) Configure default check-out time (default: 10:00:00 / 10 AM).
-7. Click "Submit" to complete the setup.
+5. Click "Submit" to complete the setup.

 The integration will automatically discover all your Vacasa properties and create entities for each one.